ddaniel9/react-auth-component/README.md

 ## Usage
 //This is a simple manager of login & registration with JWT json web token, is good to use if you want to create a login very fast just to start your application.
+//IMPORTANT!:
-//IMPORTANT!:  the api rest the you are calling expect a Json with field called 'jwt'
+in the Example behind the api rest the you are calling expect a Json with field called 'jwt', if you have a different name put in : tokenName="yournameTokenJson"
+{
+    "jwt": "eyJhbGcinometokencasualJH6omU",
+    "id": 12,
+}
 ```jsx
 import React, { Component } from 'react'
 import { Route, Link, Routes } from 'react-router-dom';